 Formula

-New rent = Current rent × (1 + Increase % ÷ 100).
-Monthly increase = New rent − Current rent.
-Total increase over period = Monthly increase × Number of months.
+From a known percentage: New rent = Current rent × (1 + Increase % ÷ 100).
+From a known new rent: Increase % = ((New rent − Current rent) ÷ Current rent) × 100.
+In both modes, Monthly increase = New rent − Current rent, and Total increase over period = Monthly increase × Number of months.

 Example